 With the popularity of açaí growing daily, many start up companies and large national brands are tying to capitalize off this growing category.

-We are not here to tell you these other companies are bad, but rather point out the difference so you can make an educated choice when choosing your where to grab an açaí bowl.
+We are not here to tell you these other companies are bad, but rather point out the difference so you can make an educated choice when choosing where to grab an açaí bowl.

 First thing you should ask yourself is "Why am I eating açaí?"